Each piece is unique and slight variations in shapes and color will exist.

 Sung Wook Park has exhibited at the Saatchi Gallery and the Victoria and Albert Museum in London and we are extremely excited to present the works of this extremely talented and kind artist.

-Three years ago, when we first opened 29B Teahouse, we traveled to Korea for our buying trip and were welcomed into his studio.
+When we first opened 29B Teahouse, we traveled to Korea for our buying trip and were welcomed into his studio four years ago.
 He eagerly agreed to meet with us despite the fact that we didn't have a budget for his fine teawares.
 He has always believed in our vision to introduce contemporary ceramics through tea and finally, we have the opportunity to present this extraordinary artist.

 "I work with small pieces of ceramics to produce a complete work.
 This process entails the reinterpretation of fragments of ancient ceramics.
 Through the process of putting the pieces together, I become aware of the layers of time."